izzybaer/goat-fellows/README.md

   * Once a user has been authenticated by Bearer auth they will be allowed to update their guardian profile.

+### PUT /api/users/:id
+&nbsp;

+* This PUT route requires a token in order to update the user.

+  * This route will return an updated user profile with all of the required properties of the user:

+* `{"username":"piedpiper2017", "password":"aviatOH!2115", "email":"veritcal@gmail.com"}`

+  * The user must be authenticated by Bearer auth in order to update their own 'user' profile.

+  * In order to be authenticated they must provide the token that they received from Bearer auth when they became a user and first 'signed up'.

 ### DELETE /api/goats/:id
 &nbsp;